sekilab/VehicleOrientationDataset/README.md

 <!-- CONTACT -->
 ## Contact

-For any question, support please write to the author here:
+For any question and support, please create an issue on GitHub or write to the author here:

 Ashutosh Kumar  - ashutosh[at]iis.u-tokyo.ac.jp

 <p align="right">(<a href="#top">back to top</a>)</p>